pypackaging-native/pypackaging-native/docs/key-issues/gpus.md

-1. The CUDA Toolkit (CTK): This component includes the CUDA runtime library (libcudart.so) along with a range of other libraries and tools including math libraries like cuBlas. libcudart.so and a few other core headers and libraries compose the bare minimum required to compile CUDA code.
+1. The CUDA Toolkit (CTK): This component includes the CUDA runtime library (libcudart.so) along with a range of other libraries and tools including math libraries like cuBLAS. libcudart.so and a few other core headers and libraries compose the bare minimum required to compile CUDA code.
 2. The user-mode driver: This is the libcuda.so library.
 This library is required to actually run CUDA code.